RobotToy/F1Trillion/README.md

 - Traps/Speed Boosts
   - Robot recognizes and avoids objects that represent traps and goes through objects that represent speed boosts.
 When passing these “speed boosts,” the car will speed up for a duration of time.
 - Reach Goal: Cannon
-  - At the end of a course, car recognizes a target, positions itself accordingly and fires a marble at the target
+  - At the end of a course, the car recognizes a target, positions itself accordingly, and fires a marble at the target

 <!-- End Results -->
 ### Goals We Met
--
+- Having the car respond to hand signals for steering and driving
+  - Having an AI model that the OAKD camera and Jetson Nano used to identify signals
+  - Having the car respond according using ROS2
+- Having a functioning anti-collision LiDAR system that stopped if an object was within 1 foot of the car
+- Having a script for a GNSS Boundary Radius system

 See [`README`](src/README.md) section in our `src` directory for breakdown of how our packages run together

-### Our Hopes and Dreams
+### What We Could Have Done With More Time...
+- Fix the LiDAR and Hand Detection ROS2 packages to get them successfully communicating with each other and the VESC package
+- Retry making the arrow and shape AI detection model with a larger dataset
+  - Keep the Rock, Paper, Scissors model as a manual steering system
+- Test out and implement the GNSS Boundary Radius script
-#### Stretch Goal 1
+- Add out Stretch Goal Ideas
+  - Adding colored objects to avoid/drive over for boosts and traps
+  - Adding a target at the end of the course for the car to shoot at

 ### Car In Action